„This boy lives with music and in music. He has the courage that is absolutely necessary for an artist.“ - Elizbar Londaridze

 In summer 2017, Misho graduates from Prayner Konservatorium with highest scores and congratulations from the jury, after what he enrolls for a master program in chamber music, still under Prof. Atschba's teaching.

-During his years of study, he participates as well in masterclasses with Elisabeth Leonskaja, Paul Lewis and Elisso Virsaladze.
+During his years of study, he participates as well in masterclasses and works on several occasions with renowned pianists Elisabeth Leonskaja, Lilya Silberstein, Paul Lewis, Jean-Bernard Pommier.

 Misho Kandashvili, always highly praised for the technical, musical and technical level of his interpretations, even once described as a young Kempff after playing Beethoven in Germany, performed in Autumn 2018 a recital at the Blüthner Zentrum in Vienna with great success.